Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 As an action, the revenant can attack twice with its longsword, wielding the weapon with both hands and dealing `dice: 2d10 + 4|avg` (`2d10 + 4`) slashing damage on each hit.

-If the characters present themselves as enemies of Strahd, the revenant urges them to travel to Argynvostholt (chapter 7) and convince [[5.
-Mechanics/Bestiary/Npc/Vladimir Horngaard (COS).md\|Vladimir Horngaard]], the leader of the Order of the Silver Dragon, to help them.
+If the characters present themselves as enemies of Strahd, the revenant urges them to travel to Argynvostholt (chapter 7) and convince [[4.
+World Almanac/NPCs/Vladimir Horngaard (COS).md\|Vladimir Horngaard]], the leader of the Order of the Silver Dragon, to help them.
 The revenant would like nothing more than to kill Strahd, but it will not venture to Castle Ravenloft unless it receives orders to do so from Vladimir.
 If the characters ask the revenant to lead them to Horngaard in Argynvostholt, it does so while avoiding contact with Barovian settlements.

 ### Scarecrows